Spilling the Beans

 Served stacked or on a platter, these vegan and gluten-free burgers are easier to make than they look.

-There was some discussion in the test kitchen on whether to use fresh or canned tomatoes for braising the green beans.
-After a few trials, we decided fresh is best, keeping the dish a bit lighter.
 Though we love the simply blanched, French-style green bean preparation, slow-braising them with tomatoes makes for an incredibly tasty and warming preparation.
-Perfect for going into fall.

 Thanks to MARCH in San Francisco for letting us shoot on their beautiful kitchenware in their store.